 We recognize income tax benefits related to particular tax positions only when it is considered more likely than not that the tax position will be sustained if examined on its technical merits by tax authorities.
 The amount of benefit recognized is the largest amount of tax benefit that is evaluated to be greater than 50% likely to be realized.
 Considerable judgment is required to evaluate the technical merits of various positions and to evaluate the likely amount of benefit to be realized.
-Based on developments in tax laws, regulations and interpretations, changes in assessments of the likely outcome of uncertain tax positions could have a material impact on the overall tax provision.
+Lapses in statutes of limitations, developments in tax laws, regulations and interpretations and changes in assessments of the likely outcome of uncertain tax positions could have a material impact on the overall tax provision.